 And I, of course, just had to imitate Jerry walking and swinging Ray’s hand while we were there.

 Mike found the field thanks to the large hill that was visible in the background of the baseball-throwing scene.
 He had played ball at Pote several times as a teen and, as soon he spotted that hill while watching Jerry Maguire, he recognized the place immediately.
 Ironically enough, upon first moving to Southern California in 2000, I had attended a special exhibit on area filming locations at the Pasadena Central Library.
-One of the movies featured in the exhibit was Jerry Maguire and the display piece on it mentioned that some filming had taken place at Loma Alta Park in Altadena.
+One of the movies featured in the exhibit was Jerry Maguire and the display piece on it mentioned that some filming had taken place at Villa-Parke Community Center in Altadena.
 Well, as soon as I saw the word park in the write-up, I immediately assumed that the scene alluded to was the baseball-throwing scene and just about had a heart attack.
 I drove over to the park immediately upon leaving the exhibit (not kidding!), but when I got there nothing about the place looked familiar.
-After doing some cyber-digging later that night, I learned that Loma Alta’s pool had been used in one of the movie’s auxiliary scenes (although I can no longer find any mention of that online, so now I am even more confused than I was before!) and not the closing scene as I had originally thought.
+After doing some cyber-digging later that night, I learned that Villa-Parke’s gym had been used in one of the movie’s auxiliary scenes (although I can no longer find any mention of that online, so now I am even more confused than I was before!) and not the closing scene as I had originally thought.
 So when Mike told me about Pote Field years later, I was absolutely floored!

 I am fairly certain that Pote Field was also featured in Jerry Maguire’s opening montage as the supposed Indio, California-area baseball field where Jerry’s client Art Stallings (Jordan Ross) is shown swinging a bat.
 Because the shot is so incredibly tight, though, it would be extremely hard to verify that hunch, but, as you can see below, the scoreboard behind Stallings is a match to Pote’s real life scoreboard, as is the foliage visible in the background.